-· 1 Reduce the cost of Boundary Road in the plan by \$1,902,642, using the council's revised cost estimate from Mitchell Brandtman with adjustments to: 36 The quantity of excavated material to be removed from the site (road segment) Allowances for design costs (road segment, bridge and signalised intersection) Contingency allowances (road segment).
-2 The Department of Planning, Industry and Environment co-ordinate the planning and delivery of Boundary Road by establishing a working group that includes Hawkesburg City Council, The Hills Shire Council and RMS.
-The working group could consider matters such as: Design requirements, standards and costs Apportionment of costs (including any State Government funding) Who will lead delivery and the timeframe for delivery.
-3 Increase the cost of collector roads (other than Boundary Road) in the plan by \$2,518,209, comprising: 36 An increase of \$426,822 for new collector roads [items CR1, CR3 & CR7], based the council's revised estimate from cost consultant Mitchell Brandtman. on A decrease of \$361,051 for Commercial Road [items CR4 & CR5], to remove the cost of roundabouts from the per linear metre rate used to estimate the cost of this road.
-An increase of \$2,178,367 for full-width collector road upgrades [items CR2 & CR based on WTP's cost estimates for similar roads in the Vineyard CP.
-6], An increase of \$274,071 for the half-width collector road upgrade [item CR8], base on a unit rate that is 50% of our recommended per linear metre rate for full-wid collector road upgrades (see point above).
+1 Reduce the cost of Boundary Road in the plan by \$1,902,642, using the council's revised cost estimate from Mitchell Brandtman with adjustments to: 34 The quantity of excavated material to be removed from the site (road segment) 34 Allowances for design costs (road segment, bridge and signalised intersection) 34 Contingency allowances (road segment).
+34 2 The Department of Planning, Industry and Environment co-ordinate the planning and delivery of Boundary Road by establishing a working group that includes Hawkesburk City Council, The Hills Shire Council and RMS.
+The working group could consider matters such as: Design requirements, standards and costs 34 Apportionment of costs (including any State Government funding) 34 Who will lead delivery and the timeframe for delivery.
+34

+3 Increase the cost of collector roads (other than Boundary Road) in the plan by \$2,518,209, comprising: 34 An increase of \$426,822 for new collector roads [items CR1, CR3 & CR7], based the council's revised estimate from cost consultant Mitchell Brandtman. on 34 A decrease of \$361,051 for Commercial Road [items CR4 & CR5], to remove the cost of roundabouts from the per linear metre rate used to estimate the cost of this road.
+34 An increase of \$2,178,367 for full-width collector road upgrades [items CR2 & CR based on WTP's cost estimates for similar roads in the Vineyard CP.
+6], 34 An increase of \$274,071 for the half-width collector road upgrade [item CR8], base on a unit rate that is 50% of our recommended per linear metre rate for full-wid collector road upgrades (see point above).
 4 Separately account for the cost of three roundabouts on Commercial Road, which we estimate would increase the cost of transport works by \$1,617,160 (This is partially offset by the reduction in the per linear metre rate for Commercial Road - see recommendation above).
-37 5 Remove the double-counting of the contingency allowance for bus shelters, which we estimate would reduce the cost of transport works by \$44,257 (\$3,688 per bus shelter).
-37 6 Increase the cost of cycleway creek crossings in the plan by \$540,113.
-37 proposed number and location of cycleway creek crossings in the precinct.
+9 34 5 Remove the double-counting of the contingency allowance for bus shelters, which we estimate would reduce the cost of transport works by \$44,257 (\$3,688 per bus shelter). ə 34 6 Increase the cost of cycleway creek crossings in the plan by \$540,113.
+35 7 For the next version of the plan, consult on and review the costs and benefits of the proposed number and location of cycleway creek crossings in the precinct.
+35 8 Index the cost of remaining transport works items (the Windsor Road/Otago Street intersection and the cycleway network) works to June 2019, which we estimate would increase the cost of transport works by \$134,786. d 35 Stori nwater 9 Add cost of channel stabilisation works on drainage corridor 1 (DC1), which we estim would increase the cost of: ate 53 Stormwater management land by an estimated \$1,247,663 53 Stormwater management works by an estimated \$646,357.
+53 10 Reduce the contingency allowance for all stormwater management works items to 10 of base costs, consistent with WT Partnership's recommendation, which we estimate would reduce the cost of stormwater management works by \$426,866.
+11 Index the cost of stormwater management works to June 2019, which we estimate would increase the cost of stormwater works by \$339,121.
+57